-Be sure to supply all of the information requested in Parts I and II and, if applicable, Part III.
-Your disclosure will be considered adequate if you file Form 8275-R and supply the information requested in detail.
+Be sure to supply all the information for Parts I, II and, if applicable, Part III.
+Your disclosure will be considered adequate if you file Form 8275 and supply the information requested in detail.

 Use Part IV on page 2 if you need more space for Part I or II.
 Indicate the corresponding part and line number from page 1.
 You can use a continuation sheet(s) if you need additional space.
 Be sure to put your name and identifying number on each sheet.